Beef Bolognese with Courgettini

 400g tin chopped or cherry tomatoes

 2 teaspoons dried rosemary or 2 sprigs fresh

-1 tablespoons dried oregano or 2 tbsp. fresh oregano
+1 tablespoon dried oregano or 2 tablespoons fresh oregano

 Optional: 3 tablespoons Worcester sauce (can be gluten-free if preferred)